tdiprima/threejs-playground/docs/drawing/parallel-lines.md

 [I use TubeGeometry to create a Thick line between two points](https://stackoverflow.com/questions/11638883/thickness-of-lines-using-three-linebasicmaterial)

 To create a thicker line and still be able to perform raycasting, you can use a different approach by creating a **tube-like geometry** using `TubeBufferGeometry`.
-(I've heard that too.)

 ```javascript
 // line-thickness.html, tubular()